jtescher/jtescher.github.io/_drafts/improve-your-dev-environment-with-vagrant.md

 A great solution to this problem is to use [Vagrant](https://docs.vagrantup.com) to manage your dependencies for you.
-This will create an isolated development environment for you in a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine), and at any point if things aren't working properly or if major changes get made, you can simply destroy and re-create the whole thing from scratch.
+This will create an isolated development environment for you in a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine), and at any point if things aren't working properly or if there are major changes, you can simply destroy and re-create the whole thing from scratch.

 Getting Vagrant installed on your machine is simple with [Homebrew](http://brew.sh).